TestZucky/hospital_api/README.md

 - Create Dockerfile and docker-compose.yml, Include MySQL in docker-compose.
 - Create GraphQL API.
 - API Versioing.
-- Deploy it on Render
+- Deploy it on Render.
+- Containerize the application.